Welcome! We’re glad you’re here!

 Join the email List and Directory!

 While you are here, take a minute to add yourself to the directory and the email list.
 We use both of these to help us communicate among ourselves.
-The directory is only printed every few years, but a list is being maintained to make the updating and printing project a little easier.
+The directory is available to current homeowners through DirectorySpot.
+You will receive an email from DirectorySpot on how to access the Orchard Brook online directory when you complete the information on the “Directory & Email List Form” Page.
 We broadcast messages of interest to the community using the email list whenever necessary.
 The use of email also helps reduce printing and mailing costs for the association, which helps us carry on without asking for assessment increases.

 Get Familiar with the Covenants